Ohm's law: Reactive circuits with time-varying signals

 where V and I are the complex scalars in the voltage and current respectively and Z is the complex impedance.

-This form of Ohm's law, with Z taking the place of R, generalizes the simpler form.
-When Z is complex, only the real part is responsible for dissipating heat.
+This form of Ohm's law, with Z (or Y) taking the place of R (or G), generalizes the simpler form.
+When Z (or Y) is complex, only its real part is responsible for dissipating heat.

-In a general AC circuit, Z varies strongly with the frequency parameter s, and so also will the relationship between voltage and current.
+In a general AC circuit, Z (or Y) varies strongly with the frequency parameter s, and so also will the relationship between voltage and current.

-For the common case of a steady sinusoid, the s parameter is taken to be $j\omega$, corresponding to a complex sinusoid $Ae^{\mbox{ } j \omega t}$.
+For the common case of a steady sinusoid, the s parameter is taken to be $j\omega$ (with $j$ the imaginary unit and $\omega$ the angular frequency of the sinusoid), corresponding to a complex sinusoid $Ae^{\mbox{ } j \omega t}$.
 The real parts of such complex current and voltage waveforms describe the actual sinusoidal currents and voltages in a circuit, which can be in different phases due to the different complex scalars.

 Linear approximations

 Ohm's law is one of the basic equations used in the analysis of electrical circuits.
 It applies to both metal conductors and circuit components (resistors) specifically made for this behaviour.
 Both are ubiquitous in electrical engineering.
-Materials and components that obey Ohm's law are described as "ohmic" which means they produce the same value for resistance (R = V/I) regardless of the value of V or I which is applied and whether the applied voltage or current is DC (direct current) of either positive or negative polarity or AC (alternating current).
+Materials and components that obey Ohm's law are described as "ohmic" which means they produce the same value for resistance or conductance (R = V/I) regardless of the value of V or I which is applied and whether the applied voltage or current is DC (direct current) of either positive or negative polarity or AC (alternating current).

 In a true ohmic device, the same value of resistance will be calculated from R = V/I regardless of the value of the applied voltage V. That is, the ratio of V/I is constant, and when current is plotted as a function of voltage the curve is linear (a straight line).
 If voltage is forced to some value V, then that voltage V divided by measured current I will equal R. Or if the current is forced to some value I, then the measured voltage V divided by that current I is also R. Since the plot of I versus V is a straight line, then it is also true that for any set of two different voltages V_{1} and V_{2} applied across a given device of resistance R, producing currents I_{1} = V_{1}/R and I_{2} = V_{2}/R, that the ratio (V_{1} − V_{2})/(I_{1} − I_{2}) is also a constant equal to R. The operator "delta" (Δ) is used to represent a difference in a quantity, so we can write ΔV = V_{1} − V_{2} and ΔI = I_{1} − I_{2}.
 Summarizing, for any truly ohmic device having resistance R, V/I = ΔV/ΔI = R for any applied voltage or current or for the difference between any set of applied voltages or currents.